Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================
 Overview:
 ==============================================
-Rubble is a raw generator eg. it takes "preraws" and generates valid Dwarf Fortress raw files from them.
+Rubble is a raw generator, eg. it takes "preraws" and generates Dwarf Fortress raw files from them.

-Rubble is based on Blast but is not compatible with that utility.
+Early versions of Rubble were heavily based on a similar utility, Blast, but recent versions resemble that utility only in the basic syntax.

+Compared to Blast:
 Pros:
-	No need for an external runtime, Rubble is a native application Addons may override vanilla files
+	No need for an external runtime, Rubble is a native application Addons may override each other's files
-	Full parser/lexer, not just a bunch of regexes Templates are designed to make formatting easy, both output and input files should be easy to read Support for embeding scripts in raw files, do advanced setup right in the raws Variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formating Using scripting some files may be parsed but not included in the generated raws Support for easily and quickly installing tilesets as addons Allows you to run "tweak scripts" on the input or output to allow fine-tuning the results Easy to use support for external launchers
+	Full parser/lexer, not just a bunch of regexes Templates are designed to make formatting easy, both output and input files should be easy to read It's really easy to mix script code and raw text in a template, use whichever one is easier Variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formatting Some files may be parsed but not included in the generated raws Support for easily and quickly installing tilesets as addons Allows you to run "tweak scripts" before or after generation to allow fine-tuning the results Support for external launchers via the command line Easy to use GUI to enable and disable addons (sorry it's windows only) Support for loading addons directly from zip files (you can even have more than one addon per file!)
+	Faster (not that it really matters)

 Cons:
-	Not compatible with any version of Blast
-	No support for handling file name collisions in any way other than as an override No support for Blast namespaces (@, @@, and @@@) Variables are simple key:value pairs instead of Blasts more powerful system
+	No support for handling file name collisions in any way other than as an override No support for Blast namespaces (eg. @, @@, and @@@) Variables are simple key:value pairs instead of Blast's more powerful system No built-in pretty printer (unless, like me, you think of this as a pro :) ) The scripting language isn't exactly mainstream

+Required Reading for Modders (in most-important-first order):
+	This readme
+	Rubble Addons.txt - lots of stuff about addons in general Rubble Base Templates - the template documentation for the base_templates addon Rubble Native Templates - the template documentation for the builtin templates The included addons - A little short on comments but still a great resource Raptor Basics.txt - Raptor overview
+	Porting.txt - has some useful stuff about Raptor, also info on how to update addons from 2.0 Everything in "raptor command docs" - the Raptor command documentation, NEEDED if you plan to do anything with Raptor

+If you do not plan on doing any modding the only thing you need to read is this readme.

 Rubble comes prebuilt for 32 bit Windows, Linux, and OSX